Glen Clark & Co are authorised distributors of LG Electronics Solar Modules

 If the quality of any component does not meet their industry leading standards, then it will not be used.

-Their industry leading 2018 LG Solar Warranty on their generation 5 solar modules gives 15 years manufacturer and 25 year performance protection.
+Their industry leading LG New 25 Year Warranty on their generation 5 solar modules gives 15 years manufacturer and 25 year performance protection.

 The RESU® energy storage system has the following features.